Honours and Awards

 Visitors can also search by name of recipient and this will show all decorations to that individual together with the dates of the award and the war/campaign/theatre for which it was awarded; the citation, where it is known and can be told, is also included.
 As representative examples of the actions for which certain decorations were awarded, the stories of several individual recipients of each British decoration have been told, together with some examples of foreign awards; these detailed narratives also include photographs of the individual or those relative to the context of the incident.

 For such a small Corps, at any time in its history, the database of awards contains some interesting statistics.
-As a small snapshot, at the time of writing (2008), since its formation in 1940 the Intelligence Corps has been awarded 896 Mentions in Despatches; 229 Commendations of various types; 127 OBEs; 397 MBEs; 120 BEMs; 22 DSOs; 16 CBEs - and 2 awards of the very rare Burmese Gallantry Medal (BGM), made to native members of the Burma Intelligence Corps.
+As a small snapshot, at the time of writing (2008), since its formation in 1940 the Intelligence Corps has been awarded 896 Mentions in Despatches; 229 Commendations of various types; 127 OBEs; 397 MBEs; 120 BEMs; 22 DSOs; 16 CBEs - and 2 awards of the very rare Burmese Gallantry Medal (BGM), made to indigenous members of the Burma Intelligence Corps.
 There have been many more since.

 Also, as mentioned earlier, our awards of the Queen's Gallantry Medal in Northern Ireland far outstrip any other regiment or Corps in the British Army.

 Our foreign awards include the French Legion d'Honneur, the Tunisian Order of Nichan Iftkhar, the Czechoslovakian Order of the White Lion, the Greek Royal Order of the Phoenix and, from Luxemburg, the Order of Adolphe of Nassau.
-Other foreign awards include the Italian Military Cross and the Omani Distinguished Service Medal plus many, many others.
+Other foreign awards include the Italian Military Cross and the Omani Distinguished Service Medal plus many others.